 “We need to leave.
 It won’t be appropriate for us to stay.”

-As the minutes grew, the Princess’s entire body soon slouched to a complete relaxation.
+As the minutes passed, the Princess’s entire body slouched to a complete relaxation.
 The dim light in her eyes seemed to freeze solid, all while a satisfied smile spread across Vivienne’s lips.

 “It’s all going to be fine, Syls,” she continued to stroke Sylviane’s hair.
 “Everything has passed.
 Everything is forgiven.
 Now… you must forgive yourself.
 You must look ahead, to tomorrow, to the future.
 You still have a conflict to win, an empire to save, a life to live before you.”